AmpersandTarski/Ampersand/docs/reference-material/syntax-of-ampersand.md

    So, whenever a person can drive, that person needs to have a car and a driver licence.
    However, if that person has both these assets, it is still possible that he/she cannot drive.
+   This statement ensures that the rule `canDrive |- hasCar /\ hasDriverLicense` is continuously enforced (only by depopulating `canDrive` whenever necessary).
 -}
 ```